Pope Francis affirms miracle attributed to beloved friar’s intercession, paving the way for Detroit’s champion of the poor to be named ‘blessed’

 Archbishop Vigneron added the significance of Detroit getting its first “blessed” should not be overlooked.

-A man pauses to pray at the tomb of Fr.
-Solanus Casey.
-(Mike Stechschulte, The Michigan Catholic) After reflecting before a statue of the Blessed Virgin Mary, he felt the urging to “go to Detroit” and heeded this advice, joining the Capuchin order in 1897 and being given the religious name “Solanus.
+After reflecting before a statue of the Blessed Virgin Mary, he felt the urging to “go to Detroit” and heeded this advice, joining the Capuchin order in 1897 and being given the religious name “Solanus.”

 After serving for two decades in friaries and churches in New York, Fr.
 Solanus was transferred back to Detroit in 1924, where he began working as the porter — or doorkeeper — of St. Bonaventure Monastery.